 5 Reasons to go walking in Scotland in winter

 1) The trails are quieter.
-Although it's great meeting fellow hikers along the trail, winter is the time for slowing down, resetting and a little introspection, so take comfort in the lower numbers of visitors braving the elements and enjoy some solitude.
+Although it's great meeting fellow hikers along the trail, winter a the time for slowing down, resetting and a little introspection, so take comfort in the lower numbers of visitors braving the elements and enjoy some solitude.

 2) The snow-covered mountains.
 Even if you aren't venturing up onto the snow-dusted peaks the views speak for themselves, and provide the perfect backdrop for your photographs.

 5) Star-gazing.
-Perhaps a little niche if trending towards the enthusiast end of the scale, but who hasn't gazed up at the sky in wonder on a clear starry night?
+Perhaps a little niche, if trending towards the enthusiast end of the scale, but who hasn't gazed up at the sky in wonder on a clear starry night?
 Scotland's Cairngorm National Park is home to the largest, and darkest, Dark Sky designated area in the UK.
 The shorter hours of daylight mean that you don't need to get up in the middle of the night and shuffle blearily outside to appreciate the constellations, you can simply pop out after dinner for a spot of star-gazing.